TQCB/ans/README.md

 This system works well but fails when we want to optimally encode sequences with a non-uniform symbol distribution.
 At time step $t$, we multiply the size of the state by roughly 10 since $X_t \approx X_{t-1} \times 10$.
 This is optimal if all symbols $[0, ..., 9]$ are equiprobable, as we use $log_2 10$ bits per encoded symbol.
 In the case of a non-uniform symbol distribution, our entropy can be far lower than this.

-To generalize our structure to cases with non-uniform distributions, we can scale our most frequent symbols with a factor smaller than 10 and the least frequent by a larget factor.
+To generalize our structure to cases with non-uniform distributions, we can scale our most frequent symbols with a factor smaller than 10 and the least frequent by a largest factor.
 This is how rANS allows us to achieve efficient representations of a sequence in a single integer state.

 ### Notation